 Correctional Health provides effective, efficient, and professional health care to adults and juveniles incarcerated in Riverside County.
-Correctional Health reports to the administration of
+Correctional Health reports to the administration of the Medical Center and provides medical and dental services in five county jails and three county juvenile halls.
+The department is responsible for

-• Medically Indigent Services Program (MISP)
+Medically Indigent Services Program (MISP)